-The Bank is fully committed to helping the communities in which it operates to develop.
-Donations are designed to be long-term community investments, focusing on the Group's CS Pillars of Future Skills, Climate Solutions and Sustainable Finance, as well as on local priorities of alleviating poverty and school failure.
 A number of flagship multiyear partnerships have been set up so as to establish model demonstration projects that can inspire the authorities and other companies all over the country.
-The Bank's commitment to sustainability will continue throughout 2022 and beyond as it supports organisations in their endeavours to make Mauritius a better place.
-Mauritius remains important to the Bank and it is dedicated to creating a sustainable and enabling business environment for the best interest of all its stakeholders.
+The Bank's commitment to sustainability, notably the global Net Zero transition, will continue throughout 2023 and beyond.
+Mauritius remains important to the Bank and HSBC is dedicated to creating a sustainable and enabling business environment for the best interest of all its stakeholders.